-I have had the privilege as an MP of meeting many employers and many students of the CSJ program over the years.
-I have seen just how much difference it makes in the community, whether I was visiting students who were helping disabled people learn how to sail at Jericho Beach, or whether it was the many youth camps where young people go out into the wilderness of Pacific Spirit Regional Park to learn about ecology, or whether it is the legal clinics where young people who are entering into their education to become lawyers are hired to provide free services to people who cannot afford to pay for legal services, or whether it is those young students who are teaching swimming lessons to the children of families in Vancouver Quadra.
-There have been many ways that I have seen the benefits for the community.
+I have had the privilege, as an MP, of meeting many employers and many students of the CSJ program over the years.
+I have seen just how much difference it makes in the community.
+Whether I was visiting students who were helping disabled people learn how to sail at Jericho Beach, the many youth camps where young people go out into the wilderness of Pacific Spirit Regional Park to learn about ecology, the legal clinics where young people who are learning to become lawyers are hired to provide free services to people who cannot afford to pay for legal services, or whether it is those young students teaching swimming lessons to the children of families in Vancouver Quadra, there have been many ways that I have seen this program benefit the community.

 This is a program that also has specific objectives for meeting the current and future needs of the labour market, and for improving the situation of the youth as they prepare to enter the labour market.
 This is why national priorities for the Canada summer jobs program, CSJ, were established in the first place.

 Here is an outline of some of those priorities that our government has established.
 We are giving priority to employers who hire youth from under-represented groups, including new immigrants and refugees, indigenous peoples, people with disabilities, and visible minorities.
 It is true that all young people face challenges, but some young people face more challenges than others.
 They could benefit hugely from an opportunity to have a summer job.